-Images of Pubic Lice (Pediculosis Pubis) (5)
+Images of Pubic Lice (Pediculosis Pubis): Symptoms and Treatment (5)

-Pubic Lice (Pediculosis Pubis)
+Pubic Lice (Pediculosis Pubis): Symptoms and Treatment

 Who's At Risk?

+Pubic lice can affect all races / ethnicities in all levels of society.
 Men are more commonly affected by public lice, possibly because they have more coarse body hair.

 Signs & Symptoms

-Your doctor may:
+Your medical professional may: